Water Chemistry Water Chemistry — Complete Pool Water Chemistry Guide - Chlorine, pH & Balance

 How do I lower chlorine that's too high?

-Stop adding chlorine and let it naturally dissipate over 24-48 hours, add sodium thiosulfate for immediate reduction, or partially drain and refill with fresh water.
+Stop adding chlorine and let it naturally dissipate over 24-48 hours, or add sodium thiosulfate for immediate reduction.

 Related Pool Maintenance Guides